SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 	Geometry.Toe.Rear.Right=Degrees
 	...

 The most important part is the "[Setup.Settings.Handler]" section.
 Here you specify a special handler for each setting, which manages this specific setting.
 If you don't supply a handler for an active setting of the given car, a default *ClicksHandler* with an unrestricted range will be active.
 You can also supply *false* as a handler, which means that this setting will be unavailable.
-The following handlers can be used:
+The following handlers are available:

-  - ClicksHandler(minValue, maxValue)
+  - **ClicksHandler(minValue, maxValue)**

     Available values for this setting range from *minValue* to *maxValue* and are incremented by **1**. *minValue* and *maxValue* must be both integers.

-  - IntegerHandler(baseValue, increment, minValue, maxValue)
+  - **IntegerHandler(baseValue, increment, minValue, maxValue)**

     This handler implements a more complex range of natural numbers.
 All supplied values must be integers.
 The valid range of setting values goes from minValue to maxValue with each step defined be *increment*. *baseValue* will be used as the anchor, which corresponds to **0** in the underlying simulator specific setup file.

-  - FloatHandler(baseValue, increment, precision, minValue, maxValue)
+  - **FloatHandler(baseValue, increment, precision, minValue, maxValue)**

-    Similar in behaviour to the *IntegerHandler* but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed.
+    Similar in behaviour to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed.

 The sections "[Setup.Settings.Units.DE]" and "[Setup.Settings.Units.EN]" and so on allow you to supply language specific unit labels for all the settings.
 If an entry is missing for a given setting, the label will be "Clicks" (or a corresponding translation).

+### Introducing new simulators

+Most of the stuff we talked about so far is independent of a specific simulator, since all of them store the setups more or less in the same way - as numbers.
+The file format, though, is very different.
+As you have seen above, the setups are stored as a JSON file in *Assetto Corsa Competizione*.
+Therefore, let's take a look into the simulator specific configuration.

+Similar to cars, each simulator has a definition file which is located in the *Resources\Advisor\Definitions* folder in the program directory.
+You can add your own, as mentioned above, by adding them to *Simulator Controller\Advisor\Definitions* folder in your local *Documents* folder.
+A rule file for a given simulator is also available, which is located (I think you can guess it) in the *Resources\Advisor\Rules* folder in the program directory.
+You can also add your own here by adding them to *Simulator Controller\Advisor\Rules* folder in your local *Documents* folder.

+"Setup Advisor" scans both directories at startup and compiles the list of available simulators.
+Let's now take a look at the simulator specific configuration.

+### Assetto Corsa Competizione

+The access paths for the JSON-based setup files of *Assetto Corsa Competizione* are stored in the *Assetto Corsa Competizione.ini* file.
+Here is excerpt from this file:

+	[Simulator]
+	Simulator=Assetto Corsa Competizione
+	[Setup]
+	Editor=ACCSetupEditor
+	Type=JSON
+	[Setup.Settings]
+	Electronics.TC=basicSetup.electronics.tC1
+	Electronics.ABS=basicSetup.electronics.abs
+	Brake.Pressure=advancedSetup.mechanicalBalance.brakeTorque
+	Brake.Balance=advancedSetup.mechanicalBalance.brakeBias
+	Brake.Duct.Front=advancedSetup.aeroBalance.brakeDuct[1]
+	Brake.Duct.Rear=advancedSetup.aeroBalance.brakeDuct[2]
+	...

+As you can see, the approach is quite simple, since the structure of the JSON-based setup file is very similar to the internal storage format, which is used by "Setup Advisor".

+## Notes

+  1. Only *Assetto Corsa Competizione* is supported at the moment, when it comes to editing and saving setup files.
+Other simulators will follow with future releases.
+  2. The implementation for *Assetto Corsa Competizione* provides a generic car model and a couple of very detailed car specifications at the moment.
+More will be added in the future.
+If you don't find your favorite car, please feel free to implement the car definition and rules files (takes a couple of minutes, see the description in the previous section).
+I will be happy to add your car to the package as a community contribution.
+  3. Last but not least, specifications for specific car models are missing as well at the moment for all other simulators, only a generic car is supported here.
+But only those settings, which are actually available in a given simulator, are used by "Setup Advisor".